 - Practice this demo in advance.
-Smooth motion is requried.
+Smooth motion is required.

-- Holding the glass tube vertical, begin to spin the ball.
+- Holding the glass tube vertically, begin to spin the ball.

 - Lift the weight from the table while you are spinning the ball.
 The weight will move up or down depending on the period of rotation of the ball.